JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ##### [Custom debounce](https://sugandsingh5566.medium.com/mastering-throttle-and-debounce-functions-in-react-native-with-javascript-a03965240829) or we will use lodash.
 For now i am thinking using lodash
 - Search spotify tracks
 - Add tracks to library

+##### Image Distortion
+- Currently the left and right sides of the image are being distorted in the result card due to the image being stretched.
+Make sure that the image does not lose quality and is preserved

 ## Library
 - See all tracks in the user's library